Depression

 Different types of depression

-- Major Depressive Disorder: This is the most common form of depression.
+- Major Depressive Disorder: This is the most usual form of depression.
 Those struggling with major depression experience several of the above symptoms most days, to a degree that clearly affects their day-to-day lives.
 These symptoms persist for at least two weeks and are generally not related to specific life stressors (loss of a job, death of a loved one, etc.).

-- Persistent Depressive Disorder: This form of depression includes milder versions of the same symptoms described above.
-These symptoms are still present most of the time, but they are less severe and those struggling with chronic depression may be able to hide these symptoms from most people in their lives.
+- Persistent Depressive Disorder: People with this form of depression experience milder versions of the same symptoms described above.
+These indications are still present most of the time, but they are less severe symptoms and those people struggling with chronic depression may be able to hide these symptoms from most people in their lives.

 - Premenstrual Dysphoric Disorder: Also known as PMDD, this form of depression is an extension of PMS.
 Its occurrence is linked to a woman’s menstrual cycle and usually involves the onset of depressive symptoms about seven to 10 days before the start of a menstrual period.